maidsafe/temp_safe_network/safe-cli/README-symlinks.md

 ## What is a symlink?

-Symlinks have long been a feature of unix filesystems, and are now also available on Windows ([with some restrictions](#enabling-symlinks-on-windows)).
+Symlinks have long been a feature of Unix filesystems, and are now also available on Windows ([with some restrictions](#enabling-symlinks-on-windows)).
 A symlink is a special node in a filesystem that is neither a file or a directory, but rather points to a file or directory or another symlink, called